IBM

 Q: Please provide a short paragraph outlining the history of your organization.

 IBM’s first research facility, the Watson Scientific Computing Laboratory, opened in a renovated fraternity house near Columbia University in Manhattan in 1945.
 In 1961, IBM moved its research headquarters to the T.J.
 Watson Research Center in Yorktown Heights, New York.
-Today, IBM Research operates laboratories in the United States, Switzerland, Israel, Japan, China and India.
+Today, IBM Research operates laboratories around the world.

 In 1952, IBM opened its first California research lab in San Jose, California – the area that decades later would come to be known as Silicon Valley.
 Within four years, the lab began to make its mark by inventing magnetic storage systems.
 In 1986, IBM dedicated the Almaden Research Center, the successor to the San Jose Research Laboratory.
 Almaden, located about 55 miles southeast of San Francisco, is IBM’s second-largest laboratory with primary focus areas including storage systems, technology, computer science and service science.